Meet the Ciclos Major Team

 Melissa Dowell

-Melissa started competing in triathlon in 2007, previously from a swimming background.
-She has ridden the Mallorca 312 and completed over a dozen Ironman races, including Ironman Mallorca and has qualified for The World Championship Kona Ironman five times.
-She competed in this event three times gaining two Age Group top 10 finishes.
-Melissa has also competed widely for Great Britain throughout Europe and further afield, racing both World ITU and European ETU long distance and middle distance age group championships.
+Melissa comes from a swimming background and started competing in triathlon in 2007.
+She has completed over a dozen Ironman races including Ironman Mallorca and has qualified for the Ironman World Championships in Kona five times.
+Melissa has also competed for Great Britain throughout Europe and further afield, racing both World ITU and European ETU long distance and middle-distance age group championships.

 Al Spurden